microsoft/powerapps-tools/Tools/Apps/Microsoft.PowerApps.CodeReview/readme.md

 ## Creating a Review

 To start a new Review click on '+ New' from home screen.
-You can either attach a [Dataverse solution](https://learn.microsoft.com/en-us/power-platform/alm/solution-concepts-alm) file or the App file (.msapp) and click on 'Submit' to initiate the Review.
+You can either attach a [Dataverse solution](https://learn.microsoft.com/en-us/power-platform/alm/solution-concepts-alm) file or the App file (.msapp) or select the available App from the dropdown and click on 'Submit' to initiate the Review.
+(Note : Use Reset icon next to the dropdown to reset your 'App' selection).

 ![PowerApps Review Tool](https://pahandsonlab.blob.core.windows.net/tools/crtcreatereview_new.png)